projectcalico/calico/docs/getting-started/default-networking/Demonstration.md

     sudo calicoctl container add workload-E 192.168.0.5

-Once the containers have Calico networking added, they gain a new network interface the the assigned IP address.
+Once the containers have Calico networking added, they gain a new network
+interface: the assigned IP address.
 At this point, the containers have not been added to any policy profiles so they won't be able to communicate with any other containers.